-- Sampling (acquisition) current for continuous, autonomous sampling is 15 milliAmps. - Sampling (acquisition) current for polled sampling; interval, autonomous sampling; or serial line sync sampling is 18 milliAmp-seconds/sample - Quiescent current is 10 microAmps (0.09 AH per year).
+- Sampling (acquisition) current for continuous, autonomous sampling is 15 milliAmp. - Sampling (acquisition) current for polled sampling; interval, autonomous sampling; or serial line sync sampling is 18 milliAmp-sec/sample - Quiescent current is 10 microAmps (0.09 amp-hour/year).

 So, battery endurance is dependent on the application.
 An example is shown below for two sampling schemes.